jasonccox/config-keeper/README.md

 ### Export

 The export operation allows you to specify a list of files or directories from within a base directory to compress in a .tar.gz file.

+#### List File
-Simply list the files/directories to be exported in a text file (separated by new lines and relative to the base directory).
+The list file contains a list of the files/directories to be exported in a text file, each on a new line.
+The paths should be relative to the base directory.
+Blank lines will be ignored.

+The list file supports comments.
+A comment is designated by a line beginning with a "#".
+Comments cannot be added on the same line as a file path.

 #### Example